tarantool/doc/doc/book/box/authentication.rst

   (omitted if ``object-type`` is 'universe');
 * ``options`` is a list inside braces for example ``{if_not_exists=true|false}`` (usually omitted because the default is acceptable).

+  Every update of user privileges is reflected immediately in the existing sessions and objects, e.g. functions.

 **Example for granting many privileges at once**